UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Methods

-Figure~\ref{fig:mass_sfr} shows our full sample of galaxies (218 in the overdensity, 228 in the field) as well as our quiescent subsample (34 in the overdensity, and 29 in the field).
-Marginal histograms show the distributions of our quiescent overdensity and field sample; the two samples have similar stellar mass and SFR distributions despite their small difference in redshift.
+Figure~\ref{fig:deltasfr_mass} shows our full sample of galaxies (217 in the proto-cluster, 216 in the field) as well as our quiescent subsample (34 in the proto-cluster, and 29 in the field).
+Marginal histograms show the distributions of our quiescent proto-cluster and field sample; the two samples have similar stellar mass and SFR distributions.

 Throughout the rest of this Letter, we split our quiescent sample into three regimes of stellar mass: low-mass (8.5$<$log(M$_{\star}$/M$_{\odot}) \leq$10.0), and high-mass (10.0$<$log(M$_{\star}$/M$_{\odot})$$\leq$11.0).
-We find N = 20 (18) low-mass, 7 (6) intermediate-mass, and 7 (5) high-mass overdensity (field) quiescent galaxies.
-In total, our quiescent sample includes 34 galaxies in the overdensity and 29 galaxies in the field.
+We find N = 19 (18) low-mass, 8 (6) intermediate-mass, and 7 (5) high-mass proto-cluster (field) quiescent galaxies.
+In total, our quiescent sample includes 34 galaxies in the proto-cluster and 29 galaxies in the field.